 Sure, you can always return what’s been purchased but it spoils the surprise and givers satisfaction in a tool they’ve chosen.
-So to help your search I’ve selected tools that any woodworker would appreciate and have included tips on discovering if they already own them (or would like an upgrade).
+In this guide learn about some top tools that even an experienced woodworker may not own.

 Retirement Gifts for Woodworkers